Amigo Construction weighs developing housing on former Melster Candies Co. site

 Part of the former candy company site has in the past decade been redeveloped as Home Again Assisted Living, 308 England St. Redevelopment of the remaining 10 acres was delayed in part by the revelation, in 2019, that a contractor hired to clear remaining former Melster Candies structures had illegally buried the building debris rather than hauling it away.

-The Wisconsin Department of Natural Resources determined in 2020 that the debris could remain buried.
+The Wisconsin Department of Natural Resources has since determinedthat the debris can remain buried.
 It would have to be removed and replaced with new fill for any kind of structure to go there, however, beyond a parking lot.
-That’s a fact Melendez, whose family relocated their longtime Madison firm to Cambridge in 2018, says he’s aware of.
+That’s a situation Melendez, whose family relocated their longtime Madison firm to Cambridge in 2018, says he’s aware of.

-Melendez said the cost of remediation would definitely drive his final decision on whether to move ahead.
-He said the hope is to keep talking with village, including potentially bringing an early concept plan to the village board in December.
+Melendez said the cost of remediation would definitely drive his decision on whether to move ahead.
+He said the hope is to keep talking with the village, including potentially bringing an early concept plan to a village board meeting in December.
 He said the hope is to make a decision in 2021 about whether to proceed.

 He stressed that “it’s not official; I haven’t made an offer to buy the site,” and said he expects to “learn a lot,” in his first foray into development.
 “I’ve never done this before,” he said.
 “But I have friends who have, and I can learn.”